cvuchener/g500/doc/report.md

  - High
  - Mid
  - Low
- - "Running man" icon
+ - “Running man” icon

 Example reading LED state:
 ```
 out  10 00 81 51 00 00 00
 in   10 00 81 51 22 12 00
 ```
-The two lowest LEDs and the "running man" are on.
+The two lowest LEDs and the “running man” are on.
 The highest LED is off.

 #### Resolution (0x63)